Snowflake’s Cloud Data Warehouse — What I Learned and Why I’m Rethinking the Data Warehouse

 If you’d like additional assistance in this area, Hashmap offers a range of enablement workshops and consulting service packages as part of our consulting service offerings, and would be glad to work through your specifics in this area.

-Feel free to share on other channels and be sure and keep up with all new content from Hashmap on our Engineering and Technology Blog.
+Feel free to share on other channels and be sure and keep up with all new content from Hashmap by following our Engineering and Technology Blog including other Snowflake stories.

 Ed Fron is an Enterprise Architect at Hashmap working across industries with a group of innovative technologists and domain experts accelerating high value business outcomes for our customers.
 Connect with Ed on LinkedIn and be sure to catch Hashmap’s Weekly IoT on Tap Podcast for a casual conversation about IoT from a developer’s perspective.